Wonnerup massacre: Causes of conflict

-The causes of conflict between colonial settlers and Waadandi Noongar people are many.
+The causes of conflict between colonial settlers and Wardandi Noongar people are many.
 One incident that caused a great deal of resentment between Gaywal and the settlers in the Busselton area was the treatment of Gaywal's son-in-law Nungundung.
-In November 1840 Henry Campbell, a settler labourer living on the Collie River, raped Gaywal's daughter and Nungundung, her husband, killed him with the help of two friends.
-The resident magistrate of the Leschenault district, G. Eliot had them flogged for this and let them go.
-Bussell was incensed at this lenient treatment and when he came across Nungundung he had him arrested, detained him for a while at his house Cattle Chosen and then sent him up to Perth for further punishment.
-There was much resentment at this arbitrary treatment of Nundundung amongst the Waadandi people after this incident and several threats were made to various settlers in the Busselton district during the following months.
+In February 1840 Nungundung and friends Duncock and Gerback killed Henry Campbell, a settler labourer living on the Collie River, because Campbell had badly beat Duncock.
+Henry Bull found this out after arresting the three young Wardandi men and questioning them.
+Academic Jessica White has said that this was because Campbell raped one of Gaywal's daughters but another source says that Gerback had committed this rape.
+The resident magistrate of the Leschenault district, Henry Bull flogged Nungundung, Duncock and Gerback for Campbell's death and let them go.
+Bussell was incensed at this lenient treatment and when he came across Nungundung in December 1840, he had him arrested, detained him for a while at his house Cattle Chosen and then sent him up to Perth for further punishment.
+There was much resentment at this arbitrary treatment of Nundundung amongst the Wardandi people after this incident and several threats were made to various settlers in the Busselton district during the following months.